microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Debugging

 Adaptive Tool lets developers debug LG, LU, and Dialog files in runtime.
+This section covers the steps and shows and example of how to [configure](#configuration), [initialize](#start-bot-runtime-and-complete-initialization), and [debug](#debug-the-runtime) a bot.

 ### Configuration